-Whether you're new to digital pianos or simply looking for an upgrade, we're here to help.
-We've pulled together the best Casio Privia PX770 deals out there - allowing you to pick up a great beginner digital piano for a fantastic price.
+Whether you're completely new to digital pianos or you're simply looking for an upgrade, we're here to help you find a bargain.
+We've pulled together the best Casio Privia PX-770 deals online right now - allowing you to pick up a great beginner digital piano for a fantastic price.

 Most people's biggest worry when purchasing their first piano is where it's going to go and, well... getting it up the stairs!
-Unfortunately, we don't all have space for a grand piano in the house - or even a regular upright, for that matter - but Casio has a solution.
-The Casio Privia PX770 is designed to fit into almost any room and not compromise on feel and sound.
+Most of us don't have space for a grand piano in the house - or even a regular upright, for that matter - but Casio has a neat solution.
+The Casio Privia PX-770 is lightweight and is designed to fit into almost any room and not compromise on feel and sound.
+Want to know more?
+Keep reading...

 - Enhance your rig with the best keyboard stands